-The Florida Federation of Business & Professional Women chartered in 1919 and is governed by Federation Bylaws and our Florida Handbook.
+The Florida Federation of Business & Professional Women chartered in 1919 and is governed by Federation Bylaws and our Florida Handbook (available in the Members' Area).
 In addition, the BPW Standing Rules of Order are approved by members in attendance at statewide meetings.
 Standing Rules of Order are established for the purpose of keeping order and getting through a meeting on time and staying on task with the agenda.
 They also protect the voices of all by ensuring everyone has an opportunity to be heard.

-- Political Awareness & Community Involvement - Participate in a wide range of activities and grassroots efforts to raise awareness of issues affecting working women at local, state, and national levels.
+- Political awareness and community involvement - Participate in a wide range of activities and grassroots efforts to raise awareness of issues affecting working women at local, state, and national levels.

-- Personal & Professional Development - Attend workshops and programs designed to enhance professional skills and leadership abilities, such as Individual Development, Women in Transition, Young Careerist, and the BPW/FL Leadership Institute.
+- Personal and professional development - Attend workshops and programs designed to enhance professional skills and leadership abilities, such as Individual Development, Women in Transition, Young Careerist, and the BPW/FL Leadership Institute.

 - Scholarships - Assist women through scholarships to further formal education and through BPW/FL's Education Foundation, which provides housing on university campuses in Florida.

-- Members-Only Benefits - Members-Only Benefits - Enjoy access to discount advertising and programs.
+- Members-only benefits - Enjoy access to discount advertising and programs.

 Do you have any corrections or suggestions for this website?